Casey-bit/marine_food_web_research/README.md

-# Cascade Shifts of Marine Species in the Northern Hemisphere
+# Marine Species Shifts and Population Changes Governed by Food Chains in the Northern Hemisphere
 ## Data and materials availability
 ### Raw data sources and data after processing in this work
 >`1. `Data of specific occurrence locations of marine species
 >>**Raw data sources:** OBIS, https://obis.org/data/access/
 **Data after processing in this work:** The extracted data on the basis of occurrence records are available in [release 1](https://github.com/Casey-bit/marine_food_web_research/releases/tag/occurrence_record_1) and [release 2](https://github.com/Casey-bit/marine_food_web_research/releases/tag/occurrence_record).
-And the extracted latitudinal locations are available in [release 3](https://github.com/Casey-bit/marine_food_web_research/releases/tag/latitudinal_location).

->`2. `Data of the concentration of marine chlorophyll-a in the Northern Hemisphere from 1998 to 2015
+>`2. `Data of the concentration of marine chlorophyll-a in the Northern Hemisphere from 1993 to 2020
->>**Raw data sources:** NASA, https://www.earthdata.nasa.gov/
+>>**Raw data sources:** Copernicus Marine Service, https://marine.copernicus.eu/

 >`3. `Determination criterion of the trophic levels and the biological attributes of marine species
 >>**Raw data sources:**`(1). `SeaLifeBase, https://www.sealifebase.org/